stellarshenson/stellars-jupyterlab-ds/README.md

 ## Quickstart

-You can start and test container without docker-compose, just with docker.
+You can run the `stellars-jupyterlab-ds` container without docker-compose, just with docker.
 Commands below will create a container with persistent home folder (settings), certs mount (with https certificates for security) and workspace (your projects).
-Just copy and paste those the command in your terminal (linux).
+Use the commands below:

 IMPORTANT: make sure you have docker host running (i.e. [Docker Desktop](https://www.docker.com/products/docker-desktop/))